jijoel/web-development-notes/laravel.md

 There are instructions here:
 http://niallobrien.me/2013/03/installing-and-updating-laravel-4/

+I also like these additional tools:
+        "way/generators": "dev-master",
+        "mockery/mockery": "dev-master"

 To set up laravel, copy the basic project from above, and run composer install to get all of the dependencies.

 Set the project root directory in apache to the /public folder